swindonmakers/LogoBot/hardware/docs/LogoBotAssemblyGuide.md

 # LogoBot
 # Assembly Guide

-## Introduction

-The LogoBot build is broken down into sub-assemblies that can be worked on sequentially by one person, or in parallel if there is more than one person building.

-### General Build Tips

-* X if left/right, Y is forwards/backwards, Z is up.down

-### Tools Required

-* None so far!

 ## Bill of Materials

 Make sure you have all of the following parts before you begin.